-I am aware that I have access to the Nursing Student Handbook on Canvas.
-I understand I am accountable for the information and policies contained in this Handbook.
+I, (print name) , acknowledge that I have access to the Nursing Student Handbook and have reviewed its contents.
+I understand that I am accountable for the information and policies contained in this Handbook and have contacted nursing faculty of areas I would like to review further.